Khan-bibi/Library-Management-System-in-Java/README.md

 # Library-Management-System-in-Java
 A Java-based text-driven Library Management System (LMS) designed to simulate the day-to-day operations of a library, built using core Object-Oriented Programming (OOP) principles.
 This was developed as a portfolio assignment for the "Introduction to Object-Oriented Programming" module (CFS2104) at the University of Huddersfield.

-🚀 Features
+Features
-👨‍💼 For Staff
+For Staff:
-Add, edit, and delete books and magazines from the library catalog
+Add, edit, and delete items (Books and Magazines) in the library catalog

-Register, edit, or delete members
+Register, update, or remove library members

-View all library items

-View all current loans
+View the entire catalog and current loans

-Staff authentication (login/logout)
+Login/logout functionality

-👤 For Members
+For Members:
-View available items
+View available library items

 Borrow and return items

-View current loans and overdue fees
+View current loans and overdue charges

-Member authentication (login/logout)
+Login/logout functionality

-🧱 Object-Oriented Design
+Object-Oriented Design Principles
-This project demonstrates the four pillars of OOP:
+The system implements the four main pillars of object-oriented programming:

-Encapsulation: Classes with private fields and public getters/setters (e.g., Book, Member, Loan)

-Inheritance: Common attributes in abstract base classes (LibraryItem, User) extended by subclasses

-Abstraction: Abstract classes and interfaces to hide implementation details
+Encapsulation
+Data is kept secure using private access modifiers with appropriate getter and setter methods.
+Classes such as Book, Magazine, Member, and Loan demonstrate encapsulation.

+Inheritance
+Shared attributes and methods are moved to parent classes.
+For example:

+LibraryItem is a parent class for Book and Magazine

+User is a parent class for Member and Staff

+Abstraction
+Complex details are hidden using abstract classes and interfaces.
+For instance, LibraryItem is declared abstract and not used directly.

+Polymorphism
-Polymorphism: Method overriding in classes like Book and Magazine (e.g., getItemType(), toString())
+Method overriding is used to modify behaviors in subclasses.
+Examples include the getItemType() and toString() methods in Book and Magazine.

-📊 Data Handling
+Data Handling
-Operates entirely in memory (no file I/O)

-Session data persists until the program is closed

-🧪 Testing & Validation
-✅ Manual Test Cases
-Item and user registration/editing

-Borrowing and returning functionality

-Overdue fine calculation

-⚠️ Edge Cases Tested
-Borrowing unavailable items

-Duplicate user registration

-Invalid logins

-Returning items past due date
+The system runs fully in-memory for simplicity and better runtime performance.

+No data is saved to or loaded from external files.
+All session data is lost once the program ends.

-🔐 Input Validation
+Input Validation and Error Handling
+A separate module handles input validation.

+Validations include:

 Non-empty strings

-Date format enforced (YYYY-MM-DD)
+Proper date format (yyyy-mm-dd)

-Non-negative membership IDs
+Non-negative numeric inputs

-Try-catch blocks with user-friendly messages
+Try-catch blocks are used to catch input errors, and clear error messages are shown to guide users.

+Testing Strategy
+Functional Testing:
+All features were manually tested for correctness, including:

+Adding, editing, and removing catalog items

+Member registration and login

+Borrowing and returning items

+Calculation of overdue fees

+Edge Cases:
+Attempting to borrow unavailable items

+Registering duplicate users

+Invalid login credentials

+Returning items before and after due dates

+Editing or deleting non-existent users/items

+Challenges and Solutions
+File Handling: Initially used file I/O, which was later removed in favor of in-memory data handling to reduce complexity.

+Menu Design: Separated staff and member functionalities into distinct menus for better organization and usability.

-🧩 Technologies Used
+Technologies Used
-Language: Java
+Programming Language: Java

-Interface: Console/Text-based UI
+Interface Type: Console/Text-based UI

-Development Paradigm: Object-Oriented Programming
+Programming Paradigm: Object-Oriented Programming (OOP)

-🎯 Learning Objectives
-Practice of real-world system modeling using Java

-Implementation of OOP design patterns

-Handling user interaction, system validation, and logical separation of concerns

-📁 Project Structure (Sample)
+Project Structure (Example)

 css
 Copy
 Edit